braze-inc/braze-docs/_docs/_hidden/private_betas/canvas_v2_101.md

 #### Quiet Hours

 Exception event functionality in Canvas V2 is applied using Action Paths, which are separate from Message Steps.
-Quiet Hours are enforced in the Message Step.
-This means that if a user already passed the Action Path Step (and was not excluded with the exception event there), then hit quiet hours when they got to the Message Step, and had their Canvas configured such that the message re-sends after the Quiet Hours period, the exception event will no longer be applied.
+Quiet Hours are enforced in the Message component.
+This means that if a user already passed the Action Path (and was not excluded with the exception event there), then hit quiet hours when they got to the Message component, and had their Canvas configured such that the message re-sends after the Quiet Hours period, the exception event will no longer be applied.
 Note that this use case is not common.

-For Segments and filters, the Canvas V2 Message Step has a new feature called Delivery Validations that allows users to configure additional Segments and filters that are validated at send-time.
+For Segments and filters, the Canvas V2 Message component has a new feature called Delivery Validations that allows users to configure additional Segments and filters that are validated at send-time.
 This prevents the aforementioned Quiet Hours edge case.

 #### "In" or "On the next" schedule setting